ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-mentions">mentions</a></td>
-			<td>Refer to the {@link features/mentions Mentions feature} guide to learn more about smart autocompletion based on user input in CKEditor 5.</td>
+			<td>Refer to the {@link features/mentions Mentions} feature guide to learn more about smart autocompletion based on user input in CKEditor 5.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-menu_groups">menu_groups</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-menu_subMenuDelay">menu_subMenuDelay</a></td>
 			<td>CKEditor 5 does not come with a context menu.
-Contextual, configurable inline toolbar is preferred instead to offer contextual actions for features such as {@link features/tables#table-contextual-toolbar tables} or {@link features/images-overview#image-contextual-toolbar images}.
+A configurable contextual inline toolbar is preferred instead to offer contextual actions for features such as {@link features/tables#table-contextual-toolbar tables} or {@link features/images-overview#image-contextual-toolbar images}.
 See also {@link module:core/editor/editorconfig~EditorConfig#toolbar <code>toolbar</code>}.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-newpage_html">newpage_html</a></td>